-27. ?Truphone is an all SIP solution to the problem of providing a converged mobile phone: a mobile phone that also works in your home over wireless LAN.
-The main alternative to SIP is the UMA (Unlicensed Mobile Access) specification.
-UMA technology encapsulates GSM traffic in one or more wireless LAN protocols, transmits it over the unlicensed network and then converts it back into GSM protocol.?
+27. "Truphone is an all SIP solution to the problem of providing a converged mobile phone: a mobile phone that also works in your home over wireless LAN.
+The main alternative to SIP is 266749620_1

-28. ?Legerity's Wireless products combine silicon integration and software flexibility to tap into the ever-expanding broadband data pipe.?
+28. "Legerity's Wireless products combine silicon integration and software flexibility to tap into the ever-expanding broadband data pipe."